meganemichel/nf-tower-docs/content/docs/compute-envs/azure-batch.md

 ### Storage account

 The next step is to create the necessary Azure Storage.
-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) you'll notice the "Create new Storage Account" dialog, as shown below.
+When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) you'll notice the "Create a storage account" dialog, as shown below.

 {{% pretty_screenshot img="/uploads/2021/02/azure_create_storage_account.png" %}}